Teen Driving Safety

 Alaska’s Teen Drivers

-• According to results from the 2013 Alaska Youth Risk Behavior Survey, 10.1% of Alaskan students attending traditional high schools sampled reported rarely or never wearing a seatbelt in a car driven by someone else..
+• According to results from the 2015 Alaska Youth Risk Behavior Survey, 9.4% of Alaskan students attending traditional high schools sampled reported rarely or never wearing a seatbelt in a car driven by someone else.

-• 13.1% of Alaskan high school students sampled by the 2013 Alaska Youth Risk Behavior Survey indicated that they had ridden with a driver who had been drinking alcohol on at least one occasion.
+• 14.3% of Alaska traditional high school students sampled by the 2015 Alaska Youth Risk Behavior Survey indicated that they had ridden with a driver who had been drinking alcohol on at least one occasion.

-• Results from the 2013 Alaska Youth Risk Behavior Survey show that 3.4% of high school students drove a car or other vehicle one or more times during the past 30 days when they had been drinking alcohol.
+• Results from the 2015 Alaska Youth Risk Behavior Survey show that 35.1% of high school students texted or emailed while driving during the past 30 days (among students who drove a car or other vehicle).

 • Data from the Alaska Department of Transportation and Public Facilities indicates that between 1999 and 2008 an annual average of 145 young drivers suffered serious injuries in a crash on Alaska’s roadways.